 Company Chairman and CEO Nick Swenson commented:

-Long-time AIRT shareholders will have noticed that we have added an interactive Q&A capability, through Slido.com, to our annual meeting process.
-We intend to keep that link (https://app.sli.do/event/j8drfixw) open and available for shareholder questions.
-Questions submitted through Slido will be answered “live” and in writing at our Annual Meeting; and via a written response on a quarterly basis, shortly following our Form 10-Q filings.
-Note that legal and pragmatic requirements restrict us from answering every question posted, yet we intend to address all reasonable and relevant questions with a written answer.
-We hope that quarterly Q&A, along with enhanced reporting brought to us by our CFO, Brian Ochocki, will be welcome improvements.
-We aspire to provide the right level of information and delivering insight to shareholders, without noise and distraction.
-Your participation in an ongoing Q&A with management will help this process along.
-Thank you in advance.
+As we’ve previously discussed, we have added an interactive Q&A capability, through Slido.com (https://app.sli.do/event/j8drfixw).
+Questions submitted through Slido will be answered “live” at our Annual Meeting and via a written response on a periodic basis.
+Note that legal and pragmatic requirements restrict us from answering every question posted, yet we intend to address all reasonable and relevant questions.
+We aspire to provide the right level of information and to deliver insight to shareholders, without noise and distraction.”

 Business Segment Results